gomtl/golangmontreal.org/content/post/dive-into-go-sponsor-post-intel.md

 title: Dive into Go - Intel sponsor post
 ---

-What to write some Go ?
+Want to write some Go ?
 Want to improve your testing abilities ?

 Join the team at Intel Security, in the old PasswordBox office!